emilyb7/google-app/README.md

 Making a simple app with Google Apps script (GAPPS), Firebase and a call to a third party API.

+This project demonstrates one way to set up a project with the above setup.
+I'll be using it as a boilerplate for future projects.

 ## Setting up Firebase

-I followed the instructions [here](https://firebase.google.com/docs/functions/get-started), but simplified the example function to omit any database functionality.
+To get stated, I followed the instructions [here](https://firebase.google.com/docs/functions/get-started), but simplified the example function to omit any database functionality.

 ```js
 exports.displayText = functions.https.onRequest((req, res) =>